by James Kraus

 Probably the most iconic air-cooled engine among enthusiasts was introduced in the Porsche 911 of 1964.
 Designed by Paul Hensler and Hans Mezger to supersede both the standard 356 engine and the 4-cam Furhmann engine, the horizontally opposed six cylinder was originally produced as a 2.0 litre with an aluminium crankcase and aluminium cylinder barrels with cast iron liners.
 Each cylinder was topped with its own aluminium cylinder head with a fully machined hemispherical combustion chamber.
 The single overhead camshafts were chain driven.
 Cooling was provided by a belt-driven cast magnesium fan surrounding the alternator.
 The air ducting was moulded from fibreglass-reinforced resin.

 The crankcase had a dry sump, with a single dual-chamber pump handling both pressure and scavenging functions.
 An eight-litre oil reservoir and full-flow filter were located behind the right-rear wheel.
-In 1970, oil spray jets were added to cool the underside of the pistons, a feature which became a common feature of turbocharged engines in the years following.
+In 1970, oil spray jets were added to cool the underside of the pistons, a feature which became commonplace on turbocharged engines in the years following.

 The 911 also featured a new and unique fuel system.
 Conventional carburettors relied on a very accurate fuel level in the float chamber to control the final fuel mixture.
 This worked very well in a stationary vehicle, but once subject to the centrifugal and inertial forces of cornering, acceleration and braking, the sloshing fuel caused the mixture to vary considerably.
 This is a concern in any engine but especially critical in an air-cooled application since running lean can cause operating temperatures to soar to dangerous levels in short order.